Field-mediated locomotor dynamics on highly deformable surfaces: Active agent on membrane: field mediated interaction from fixed object

-The self-propelling robot (the ``vehicle", see Fig.~\ref{fig:membrane}c) has two rear wheels and one front spherical caster for stability.
-A critical feature of the vehicle is a {\em differential} ~\cite{uicker2011theory} which allows independent rotation of the wheels upon different loading conditions by maintaining constant speed governed by motor rotation rate (see M\&M for details).
-If the loading of the two wheels is equal, e.g. the vehicle is on level ground, both wheels turn at the same rate and the vehicle goes straight.
-If loading of one of the wheels increases (i.e. vehicle tilts) the corresponding wheel slows down and the opposite wheel speeds up, which results in turning motion around the slow wheel.
-This active control provides more flexibility in fabricating the desired spacetime depicted by GR than the passive agents studied in the previous works such as the dissipative marbles \cite{middleton2014circular,middleton2016elliptical} rolling on a membrane.
+We first study the dynamics of a differential drive vehicle self-propelling on a deformable curved surface.
+The vehicle (Fig.~\ref{fig:membrane}a,b) takes inspiration from many active matter experiments \cite{gart2011collective,zhang2010collective,lee2017self} and simulations \cite{vicsek1995novel,szabo2006phase,lee2017self} in that it moves straight in the absence of interaction.
+Further, its mechanics are key elements of modern wheeled vehicles, which are deployed in diverse terradynamic scenarios, from paved roads to Martian landscapes \cite{Hoogterp1999,Chung2001,WANG201163}.
+The vehicle has two rear wheels and one front spherical caster for stability.
+A critical feature of the vehicle is a {\em differential} ~\cite{uicker2011theory} which allows independent rotation of the wheels upon different load conditions by maintaining constant speed governed by motor rotation rate.
+If the load of the two wheels is equal, e.g. the vehicle is on level ground, both wheels turn at the same rate and the vehicle goes straight.
+If the load of one of the wheels increases (i.e. vehicle tilts) the corresponding wheel slows down and the opposite wheel speeds up, which results in turning motion around the slow wheel.
+While it seems we have used a particular robot to perform the study, we note that constant speed motion is a convenient starting point to study more general dynamics in such active systems.

-Experiments were performed on a four-way stretchable spandex fabric (that stretches and recovers both width and lengthwise) (see M\&M) affixed unstretched to a circular metal frame with a radius of $R=1.2$~m.
+Experiments were performed on a four-way stretchable spandex fabric (that stretches and recovers both width and lengthwise) affixed unstretched to a circular metal frame (see Materials and Methods) with a radius of $R=1.2$~m.
 In the first situation with a fixed center, a linear actuator attached to the center of the membrane warps the fabric from underneath to allow adjustable central depression of depth $D$ with a cap (radius $R_v=5$ cm) fastening the actuator to the fabric.
-A diagram of the experimental setup is given in Fig.~\ref{fig:precession}a.
-The membrane has a measured axi-symmetry such that the standard deviation of the membrane height at each radius is less than $5 \%$ of the central depression magnitude $D$ (see S5 of the supplemental document).
+A diagram of the experimental setup is given in Fig.~\ref{fig:membrane}c.
+The membrane has a measured axi-symmetry such that the standard deviation of the membrane height at each radius is less than $5 \%$ of the central depression magnitude $D$ (see S8.2 of the SI).